Chapter 15: STARKs

 Algebraic Intermediate Representation

-An AIR (Algebraic Intermediate Representation) encodes this structure in polynomial form.
+An AIR (Algebraic Intermediate Representation) encodes the trace and its transition constraints in polynomial form.

 The trace is a matrix with $w$ columns (registers) and $T$ rows (timesteps).
 Each column, viewed as a sequence of $T$ field elements, becomes a polynomial via interpolation.
 Choose a domain $H = {1, \omega, \omega^2, \ldots, \omega^{T-1}}$ where $\omega$ is a primitive $T$-th root of unity.
 The column polynomial $P_j(X)$ is the unique polynomial of degree less than $T$ satisfying $P_j(\omega^i) = \text{trace}[i][j]$.